Five things Tim Tebow can teach us about stock investing

 There was a poll taken the other day showing that Colorado voters prefer having Eli Manning as the quarterback of the Denver Broncos over Tim Tebow.
 The poll states: “Democrats prefer Manning by 46 points, 60/14, while Republicans do by just a 7 point spread at 44/37.
 Every group of the electorate prefers Manning over Tebow except for ‘very conservative’ voters, who go for Tebow 53/28.”

 There’s an important message for stock investors in these words.
 Five important messages, actually.

-1) People Are Nuts
+1) People are nuts

 It’s one thing to acknowledge that there are legitimate differences of opinion about whether Tim Tebow can be a winning quarterback in the NFL.
-It’s something else to note that people form their assessments re this question based on their political leanings.
+It’s something else to note that people form their assessments regarding this question based on their political leanings.
 Democrats prefer Manning by 46 points while very conservative voters go for Tebow 53/28?
 Huh?

 People are nuts.

 This is an important investing insight.
 I often point out that stocks were priced at three times fair value in January 2000.
 This means that those who directed $9,000 to the purchase of stocks in that year obtained $3,000 worth of return-producing stock goodness and $6,000 worth of cotton-candy nothingness fated to be blown away in the wind sometime over the course of the next 10 years.

 Many of my readers question whether it is reasonable to conclude that investors for a time got the stock price so wildly wrong.
 But look at that Tebow result.
 People are not logic-processing machines.
 Our emotions influence us.
 A lot.

 We are nuts.
 But our craziness usually evidences itself in intelligent sorts of ways.
 This makes it hard to detect the nutty part.